christopherkenny/nature/README.md

 ## Options

-- `natbibstyle`: the name of the natbib style for the Nature subjournal
+- `journal.cite-style`: the name of the natbib style for the Nature subjournal
   - `default`: Default
   - `sn-nature`: Style for submissions to Nature Portfolio journals
   - `sn-basic`: Basic Springer Nature Reference Style/Chemistry Reference Style